joywang233/stock-market-mobile-app/README.md

 # Stock Market Mobile App
-Intro: this application is built in JavaScript ReactNative framework to allow user to request stock information from an API and display the data in tables and chart.
+Intro: this application is built in JavaScript ReactNative framework to allow user to request stock information from an internal API and display the data in tables and chart.